Beautiful, luxurious design

 Considering the Google situation and the limited availability of the Mate 30 Pro, we decided to review it just like we’ve reviewed other China-only phones in the past.
 We assume you’re comfortable side-loading Google apps to your device.
 If you’re not, turn back now — there are plenty of hassle-free alternatives.

 Our Mate 30 Pro review unit model number was LIO-AL00.
 It ran EMUI 10, with build number 10.0.0.122.
 We used the LZPlay tool to install the Play Store and Google Mobile Services.
-As of October 2, that tool is no longer available online.
+That tool is no longer available online.
 Read the software section for more details.

 Huawei Mate 30 Pro review: The big picture